 holes in the pieces before they were welded together.
 This was a

-really wise decision to drill all the holes prior to welding it up.
-It
+really wise decision to drill all the holes prior to welding it

 made the initial fab work take a long time but the final result was a